zkaiser-ff/Industrial-IoT/docs/opc-publisher/commandline.md

                                Use this setting to speed up multiple subsequent calls to a server.
                                Default: `0` sec (no linger).
+      --rcp, --reverseconnectport, --ReverseConnectPort=VALUE
+                             The port to use when accepting inbound reverse connect requests from servers.
+                               Default: `4840`.
       --smi, --subscriptionmanagementinterval, --SubscriptionManagementInterval=VALUE
                              The interval in seconds after which the publisher re-applies the desired state of the subscription